ArazAbishov/abishov.github.io/_posts/2017-07-27-hexocat-bot-part-1.markdown

 }
 ```

-In order to make sure that repository name is provided, there is an argument count check right in the beginning of the main function.
-In case if user has specified at least one argument, it will be used as a search keyword:
+In order to make sure that the repository name is provided, there is an argument count check right in the beginning of the main function.
+In case the user has specified at least one argument, it will be used as a search keyword:

 ```bash
 # running app using cargo